LostArtefacts/TRX/docs/trx/lua/reference/STATS.md

     - <a id="stats.Stats.secret_list" name="stats.Stats.secret_list"></a>[lua]`stats:secret_list()`
       The level's secrets, in order.

-      Returns: table.
+      Returns: a list of table.
 The secrets, one by one.

         Each entry:
         - <a id="stats.Stats.secret_list.num" name="stats.Stats.secret_list.num"></a>**`num`** ([trx.stats.SecretNum](#stats.SecretNum)).
 Which secret it is.